couchbase-examples/python-quickstart/README.md

 flask run
 ```

-> \*Couchbase 7 must be installed and running on localhost (http://127.0.0.1:8091) prior to running the Flask Python app.
+> \*Couchbase 7 must be installed and running on localhost (http://127.0.0.1:8091) prior to running the Flask Python app unless running Couchbase Capella.

 ## Running The Tests